R.E.P.O. official header art showing robot scavengers in a haunted industrial facility.

 Lethal Company is still the most obvious comparison, but Content Warning and Murky Divers overlap on different parts of the fantasy.

-What if I want the chaos but not the horror?
+What if I want games like R.E.P.O. but less scary?

 What if I want something scarier than R.E.P.O.?